 You’ve made it to the last paragraph of what I admit is a very boring installment of Simple Sabermetrics.
 Congratulations, you’re a survivor.
 I didn’t offer an in depth look at a single statistic like I’ve done in the past as I thought it may be helpful to take a step back, look at the big picture, and simply realize that difference statistics are often just better at describing different things.
 If you want to take a deeper dive into an individual statistic, you can find those here: OBP and SLG, ISO, Command Ratio, Fielding Independent Pitching, and Plate Discipline,

-Topics: Simple Sabermetrics
+Tags: Simple Sabermetrics